hwangisgone/GarticClone/README.md

 # GarticClone
  Networking Project

-To install, go to build and use `cmake`
+To install, go to build directory and use `cmake`
-This is cmake on the root directory but build in `build

 ```
 cd build